Dow rallies after best week since 1938

 |JEFFERIES FINANCIAL GROUP

-On the commodities front, West Texas Intermediate crude was trading down 4.4 percent at $20.56 per barrel and was flirting with its first close below $20 since February 2002.
-Meanwhile, gold fell 0.8 percent to near $1,642 an ounce.
+On the commo50dities front, West Texas Intermediate crude was trading down 6.7 percent at $20.08 per barrel and was flirting with its first close below $20 since February 2002.
+Meanwhile, gold fell 0.3 percent to near $1,6 an ounce.

-In Europe, France’s CAC and Germany’s DAX were both down 0.4 percent while Britain’s FTSE was lower by 0.1 percent.
+In Europe, Germany’s DAX gained 0.6 percent while Britain’s FTSE and France's CAC were lower by 0.7 percent and 0.3 percent, respectively.

 CLICK HERE TO READ MORE ON FOX BUSINESS